How to Scale Apps in App Platform

 To scale an app to a fixed container size and number of containers, update the instance_count or instance_size_slug fields of the component in your app’s spec and then submit the new spec.

 You can set instance_count between 1 and 250.
-This limit applies to both fixed scaling and autoscaling.
+This limit applies to fixed scaling and CPU-based autoscaling.
+For request-based autoscaling, the maximum is 100 during public preview.
 If you need more instances, consider using a larger instance size or contact support.

 1- environment_slug: node-js